renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 The city includes a palace complex, where the current ruler of the Shade Elves and their Clan reside.

+#### Major City: Eastern Great Walled Camp

+A great walled camp in the East, where the *Kena* Confederation is based.

 ## The Raptors' Protectorate

 ![Raptors Symbols](../images/proto_banner_raptors.png)